arvidn/libtorrent/docs/manual.rst

 queue position
 --------------

-The torrents in the front of the queue are started and the rest are ordered with regards to their queue position.
+The torrents in the front of the queue are started and the rest are ordered by their queue position.
 Any newly added torrent is placed at the end of the queue.
 Once a torrent is removed or turns into a seed, its queue position is -1 and all torrents that used to be after it in the queue, decreases their position in order to fill the gap.

 The queue positions are always contiguous, in a sequence without any gaps.